-- 1. An employee who is taking the FMLA because of his/her own serious health condition or to give birth to a child may be obligated to exhaust any accumulated sick leave. - 2.
-An employee who is taking the FMLA for the birth, adoption or foster care of a child, or to care for a seriously ill family member may be obligated to use all accumulated vacation leave. - 3.
+- 1. An employee who is taking the FMLA because of his/her own serious health condition or to give birth to a child shall be required to substitute any earned or accrued paid vacation leave, personal leave or family leave for unpaid FMLA. - 2.
+An employee who is taking the FMLA for the birth, adoption or foster care of a child, or to care for a seriously ill family member shall be required to substitute any earned or accrued paid vacation leave, personal leave or family leave for unpaid FMLA. - 3.
 An application to request a FMLA under this section is available in the personnel office and may require medical documentation of need.